Community Detection in the Hypergraph SBM: Exact Recovery Given the Similarity Matrix: Spectral norm concentration for similarity matrices

-\end{lemma} \begin{proof} We use ideas from \cite[Lemma 4.5]{Dhara2022c}, who showed a similar result for zero diagonal, symmetric matrices with independent entries.
+\end{lemma} \begin{proof} We use ideas from \cite[Lemma 4.5]{Dhara2022c}, who showed a similar result for zero-diagonal, symmetric matrices with independent entries.
 We first construct a symmetric matrix $B$ using $A$ to reduce it to the symmetric case.
 Let Fix a vector $x \in \IR^{n}$ such that $\twonorm{x}=1$, and consider the vector $y \in \IR^{2n}$ such that $y= $.
 Observe that $\twonorm{y}=1.$ Moreover,

 Therefore,

 so that Since $x$ was arbitrary, we have shown $ \twonorm{A-\Exp{[A]}} \leq \twonorm{B-\Exp{[B]}}$, and therefore

 Thus, it suffices to bound $\Exp[\twonorm{B-\Exp{[B]}}]$.
 Let $B^+ = \max\{B, 0\}$, where the maximum is taken entrywise.
 Similarly, let $B^- = -\min\{B, 0\}$.
 Then we can write $B = B^+ - B^-$.
 By the triangle inequality,